KAS S1 Access Control Gateway - Ceiling Mount, Wireless BLE and Sub-GHz, LAN PoE or Wi-Fi

 Connectivity Options

-Wi-Fi
+Wi-Fi (2.4 GHz)

-Bluetooth BLE
+Bluetooth BLE (2.4 GHz)

 Key Features

-- Supports up to 60 locks per gateway - suitable for large multi-door commercial installations.
+- Supports up to 60 locks per gateway — suitable for large multi-door commercial installations

-- Three power and network options: LAN PoE (preferred), Wi-Fi with GPO transformer, or Wi-Fi with DC loop cable from a remote transformer.
+- Three power and network options: LAN PoE (preferred), Wi-Fi with GPO transformer, or Wi-Fi with DC loop cable from a remote transformer

 Gateway Wireless Range

-Wiring and Power Options - Summary
+Wiring and Power Options

 The S1 Gateway supports three wiring and power configurations.
 LAN PoE is the preferred option for new installations.
 See the Wiring and Installation tab for full diagrams, decision chart, and DC circuit design data.